 Ultimately, you can find a coffee shop called Cafe Du Soleil at the summit of Mount Fansipan.
 It is a cozy place where you can relax and enjoy the beautiful view of the clouds and mountains.
 It was my refuge from the chilling weather at the peak of the mountain.

 When you look around in the coffee shop, you will see a well-themed establishment with walls decorated with colorful fabric weaved in a Vietnamese way.
 You can also notice the tables decorated with mats printed with some kind of ethnic pattern.
-They made me feel that I’m really in Vietnam sipping a coffee, not just in any ordinary coffee shop.
-The seats are comfortable, and the view seen at the window can be really marvelous.
+They made me feel that I was really in Vietnam sipping a coffee, not just in any ordinary coffee shop.
+The seats are comfortable, and the view seen from the window can be really marvelous.

 The coffee is a little bit expensive, though.
 A small cup costs an equivalent of 3 to 6 USD.
 The latte I bought for 130,000 VND is nice, but I did not find the taste I was looking for.
 If I were not traveling on a budget, I probably bought another drink.
 You can find other beverages from the shop like fresh fruit juice, smoothies, whiskey, cocktails, and non-alcoholic miracle juices.